Service-linked role permissions for Malware Protection for EC2 - Amazon GuardDuty

 Important

-In order to delete the AWSServiceRoleForAmazonGuardDutyMalwareProtection, you must first disable Malware Protection in all of the Regions where it is enabled.
+In order to delete the AWSServiceRoleForAmazonGuardDutyMalwareProtection, you must first disable Malware Protection for EC2 in all of the Regions where it is enabled.

-If Malware Protection isn't disabled when you try to delete the service-linked role, the deletion will fail.
-For more information, see To enable or disable GuardDuty-initiated malware scan.
+If Malware Protection for EC2 isn't disabled when you try to delete the service-linked role, the deletion will fail.
+Ensure that you first disable Malware Protection for EC2 in your account.

-When you choose Disable to stop the Malware Protection service, the AWSServiceRoleForAmazonGuardDutyMalwareProtection is not automatically deleted.
-If you then choose Enable to start the Malware Protection service again, GuardDuty will start using the existing AWSServiceRoleForAmazonGuardDutyMalwareProtection.
+When you choose Disable to stop the Malware Protection for EC2 service, the AWSServiceRoleForAmazonGuardDutyMalwareProtection is not automatically deleted.
+If you then choose Enable to start the Malware Protection for EC2 service again, GuardDuty will start using the existing AWSServiceRoleForAmazonGuardDutyMalwareProtection.

 To manually delete the service-linked role using IAM